 Tobacco taxes have increased substantially.
 The tobacco tax is a “sin tax,” a selective sales tax on items whose use society frowns upon.
 As tobacco use has become less socially acceptable, Oklahoma and most other governments have found tobacco to be one of the few taxes that voters are willing to increase.
-By passing SQ 713 in 2004, voters quadrupled the tobacco tax, while eliminating the sales tax on tobacco purchases.
-This dramatic increase helps explain why tax collections have increased at an annual average rate of 9 percent over the last fifteen years.
-It now produces two percent of all tax revenue in Oklahoma.
+Tobacco tax Money received by a government entity.... grew two percent per year from 2006 to 2016 and comprises two percent of all tax revenue.

 The advantages of a tobacco tax include:

 - It is avoidable by choosing not to smoke;

 - there is some tie between use of tobacco and health care costs that governments face; and